rust-lang/book/src/ch17-02-concurrency-with-async.md

 Let’s start by understanding why the messages all come in at once after the full delay, rather than coming in with delays in between each one.
-Within a given async block, the order that `.await` keywords appear in the code is also the order they happen when running the program.
+Within a given async block, the order that `await` keywords appear in the code is also the order they happen when running the program.

 There is only one async block in Listing 17-10, so everything in it runs linearly.
 There is still no concurrency.
 All the `tx.send` calls happen, interspersed with all of the `trpl::sleep` calls and their associated await points.
-Only then does the `while let` loop get to go through any of the `.await` points on the `recv` calls.
+Only then does the `while let` loop get to go through any of the `await` points on the `recv` calls.

 To get the behavior we want, where the sleep delay happens between receiving each message, we need to put the `tx` and `rx` operations in their own async